 I have two main ways that you can let go of your past relationship so that you can move on to your new life:

 - Firstly, you need to focus on your new future.
 Create new plans for you and your children, both small short-term plans and larger long-term plans.
-When you focus in on your new pathway, life all of a sudden looks brighter again as you have plenty to look forward to.
+When you focus on your new pathway, life all of a sudden looks brighter again as you have plenty to look forward to.

 - Secondly, it is important to proceed through the divorce process as respectfully as possible.
 It is not to say that you should be a doormat, you should not.
 Always stand up for your entitlements and those of your children.
-But the purpose of letting go and moving through the divorce process as quickly as possible, if you always act with integrity, are not revengeful and don’t keep revisiting the past, the process will be over before you know it.
+But the purpose of letting go and moving through the divorce process as quickly as possible, if you always act with integrity, are not vindictive and don’t keep revisiting the past, the process will be over before you know it.

 If you require legal advise regarding your unique family matter you can book a 45-minute family law consultation free for your initial appointment with one of our specialised family law solicitors gold coast area.